windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 We can leverage an [approval step](/docs/flows/flow_approval) to validate the answer by a human.
 Basically, the flow is suspended until we either approve or reject the answer.
 Windmill exposes 3 endpoints:

-- An URL to approve the answer
+- an URL to approve the answer
-- An URL to reject the answer
+- an URL to reject the answer
-- An URL of the approval page
+- an URL of the approval page.

 We can use Discord buttons to approve or reject the answer.

+The `token` input is the token of your Discord bot.
+We see that in the [Create an application on Discord Developer Portal](#create-an-application-on-discord-developer-portal) section.

 <details><summary>Code: Create the approval step to validate the answer by a human</summary><p>